Description

 tokenizer,

-p_model = pipeline.fit(spark.createDataFrame([[""]]).toDF("text"))
+model = pipeline.fit(spark.createDataFrame([[""]]).toDF("text"))

-A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus ( T2DM ), one prior episode of HTG-induced pancreatitis three years prior to presentation , associated with an acute hepatitis , and obesity with a body mass index ( BMI ) of 33.5 kg/m2 , presented with a one-week history of polyuria , polydipsia , poor appetite , and vomiting .
+sample_text = """A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus ( T2DM ), one prior episode of HTG-induced pancreatitis three years prior to presentation , associated with an acute hepatitis , and obesity with a body mass index ( BMI ) of 33.5 kg/m2 , presented with a one-week history of polyuria , polydipsia , poor appetite , and vomiting .
 Two weeks prior to presentation , she was treated with a five-day course of amoxicillin for a respiratory tract infection .
 She was on metformin , glipizide , and dapagliflozin for T2DM and atorvastatin and gemfibrozil for HTG .
 She had been on dapagliflozin for six months at the time of presentation .
 Physical examination on presentation was significant for dry oral mucosa ; significantly , her abdominal examination was benign with no tenderness , guarding , or rigidity .
 Pertinent laboratory findings on admission were : serum glucose 111 mg/dl , bicarbonate 18 mmol/l , anion gap 20 , creatinine 0.4 mg/dL , triglycerides 508 mg/dL , total cholesterol 122 mg/dL , glycated hemoglobin ( HbA1c ) 10% , and venous pH 7.27 .
 Serum lipase was normal at 43 U/L .
 Serum acetone levels could not be assessed as blood samples kept hemolyzing due to significant lipemia .
 The patient was initially admitted for starvation ketosis , as she reported poor oral intake for three days prior to admission .
 However , serum chemistry obtained six hours after presentation revealed her glucose was 186 mg/dL , the anion gap was still elevated at 21 , serum bicarbonate was 16 mmol/L , triglyceride level peaked at 2050 mg/dL , and lipase was 52 U/L .
 The β-hydroxybutyrate level was obtained and found to be elevated at 5.29 mmol/L - the original sample was centrifuged and the chylomicron layer removed prior to analysis due to interference from turbidity caused by lipemia again .
 The patient was treated with an insulin drip for euDKA and HTG with a reduction in the anion gap to 13 and triglycerides to 1400 mg/dL , within 24 hours .
 Her euDKA was thought to be precipitated by her respiratory tract infection in the setting of SGLT2 inhibitor use .
 The patient was seen by the endocrinology service and she was discharged on 40 units of insulin glargine at night , 12 units of insulin lispro with meals , and metformin 1000 mg two times a day .
 It was determined that all SGLT2 inhibitors should be discontinued indefinitely .
-She had close follow-up with endocrinology post discharge .
+She had close follow-up with endocrinology post discharge ."""

-result = p_model.transform(spark.createDataFrame([[text]]).toDF("text"))
+result = model.transform(spark.createDataFrame([[sample_text]]).toDF("text"))

-val documentAssembler = DocumentAssembler()\
+val documentAssembler = new DocumentAssembler()

 .setOutputCol("document")

-val sentenceDetector = SentenceDetectorDLModel.pretrained("sentence_detector_dl_healthcare","en","clinical/models")\
+val sentenceDetector = SentenceDetectorDLModel.pretrained("sentence_detector_dl_healthcare","en","clinical/models")

 .setOutputCol("sentence")

-val tokenizer = Tokenizer()\
+val tokenizer = new Tokenizer()

 .setOutputCol("token")

-val tokenClassifier = BertForTokenClassification.pretrained("bert_token_classifier_ner_jsl", "en", "clinical/models")\
+val tokenClassifier = MedicalBertForTokenClassifier.pretrained("bert_token_classifier_ner_jsl", "en", "clinical/models")

-.setInputCols(Array("token", "sentence"))\
+.setInputCols(Array("token", "sentence"))

 .setOutputCol("ner")

-val pipeline = new Pipeline().setStages(Array(documentAssembler,sentenceDetector,tokenizer,tokenClassifier))
+val pipeline = new Pipeline().setStages(Array(

-val data = Seq("A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus ( T2DM ), one prior episode of HTG-induced pancreatitis three years prior to presentation , associated with an acute hepatitis , and obesity with a body mass index ( BMI ) of 33.5 kg/m2 , presented with a one-week history of polyuria , polydipsia , poor appetite , and vomiting .
+val sample_text = Seq("""A 28-year-old female with a history of gestational diabetes mellitus diagnosed eight years prior to presentation and subsequent type two diabetes mellitus ( T2DM ), one prior episode of HTG-induced pancreatitis three years prior to presentation , associated with an acute hepatitis , and obesity with a body mass index ( BMI ) of 33.5 kg/m2 , presented with a one-week history of polyuria , polydipsia , poor appetite , and vomiting .
 Two weeks prior to presentation , she was treated with a five-day course of amoxicillin for a respiratory tract infection .
 She was on metformin , glipizide , and dapagliflozin for T2DM and atorvastatin and gemfibrozil for HTG .
 She had been on dapagliflozin for six months at the time of presentation .
 Physical examination on presentation was significant for dry oral mucosa ; significantly , her abdominal examination was benign with no tenderness , guarding , or rigidity .
 Pertinent laboratory findings on admission were : serum glucose 111 mg/dl , bicarbonate 18 mmol/l , anion gap 20 , creatinine 0.4 mg/dL , triglycerides 508 mg/dL , total cholesterol 122 mg/dL , glycated hemoglobin ( HbA1c ) 10% , and venous pH 7.27 .
 Serum lipase was normal at 43 U/L .
 Serum acetone levels could not be assessed as blood samples kept hemolyzing due to significant lipemia .
 The patient was initially admitted for starvation ketosis , as she reported poor oral intake for three days prior to admission .
 However , serum chemistry obtained six hours after presentation revealed her glucose was 186 mg/dL , the anion gap was still elevated at 21 , serum bicarbonate was 16 mmol/L , triglyceride level peaked at 2050 mg/dL , and lipase was 52 U/L .
 The β-hydroxybutyrate level was obtained and found to be elevated at 5.29 mmol/L - the original sample was centrifuged and the chylomicron layer removed prior to analysis due to interference from turbidity caused by lipemia again .
 The patient was treated with an insulin drip for euDKA and HTG with a reduction in the anion gap to 13 and triglycerides to 1400 mg/dL , within 24 hours .
 Her euDKA was thought to be precipitated by her respiratory tract infection in the setting of SGLT2 inhibitor use .
 The patient was seen by the endocrinology service and she was discharged on 40 units of insulin glargine at night , 12 units of insulin lispro with meals , and metformin 1000 mg two times a day .
 It was determined that all SGLT2 inhibitors should be discontinued indefinitely .
-She had close follow-up with endocrinology post discharge .")
+She had close follow-up with endocrinology post discharge .""").toDS.toDF("text")

-val result = pipeline.fit(data).transform(data)
+val result = pipeline.fit(sample_text).transform(sample_text)

 Results